Try Tap to Pay on iPhone

 A business account itself is pretty straightforward.
 Different banks and alternative providers offer additional features and services, on top of the base offering, which usually come with extra costs.
 Fees including, but not limited to, monthly account fees and minimum deposit fees are important to keep in mind.
 Focus on finding an account that aligns with your specific needs in order to keep fees to a minimum.

-There are a multitude of benefits that come with your own business bank account.
+There are a multitude of benefits that come with opening a separate account for business purposes.
 For one, setting up a business account can make bookkeeping less of a headache — especially at tax time.